Middle gray: History

-When Munsell was developing his colour system, he tried to ascertain the relation between luminance and perceived lightness.
+When Albert Henry Munsell was developing his color system, he tried to ascertain the relation between luminance and perceived lightness.
 As early as 1906, he wrote: 'Should we use logarithmic curve or curve of squares?'
 In 1920 Priest, Gibson, and McNicholas showed using both a König-Martens spectrophotometer and an apparatus designed by Gibson where the outputs of two photocells are balanced that the shades in Munsell's 1915 atlas followed a square root curve, which was later confirmed by extensive experiments.
 In Munsell's system, the shades of neutral gray were labelled N1 to N9, with N5 in the middle and 0 and 10 denoting the unachievable ideal black and perfect white.

-In 1933, Alexander Ector Orr Munsell (Albert Henry Munsell's son) found "that a series of neutral reflecting surfaces whose reflectances are ..., 18.0, ..., and 100.0 percent, ..., form for the average observer a series of equal differences in value."
+In 1933, Alexander Ector Orr Munsell (Albert Henry Munsell's son) found "that a series of neutral reflecting surfaces whose reflectances are...18.0...and 100.0 percent...form for the average observer a series of equal differences in value."

 From the 1930s onward various lightness curves were proposed, but halfway through the 20th century, the proposals settled on cube-root-based curves.
 In 1976 the International Commission on Illumination defined the CIELAB color space, an extension of which would become the standard for the coming decades in a variety of applications.
-Following research in the 80s, in the 90s more and more advanced models of colour vision were developed, the first major step being CIECAM97s; see Lightness § 1933 for details.
+Following research in the 80s and 90s, more and more advanced models of color vision were developed, the first major step being CIECAM97s; see Lightness § 1933 for details.

 Table of middle grays

 Below are various "middle" grays based on various criteria.

-The shades in the rightmost column will only be correct if viewed on a calibrated monitor; you can check if the 50% luminance level of your monitor is correct here.
+The shades in the rightmost column will only be correct if viewed on a calibrated monitor.

 Note that LCD screens, even when correctly calibrated, often have a brightness that varies considerably depending on the viewing angle.
-When using the luminance level checker above, try stepping back and changing your position until the hatched rectangle in the center of the gray field appears to dissolve into the background.

-If the hatched rectangle does not appear to be of the same brightness, then the "middle grays" rendered in the table are not correctly displayed on your screen.